Gluten-Free Dark Chocolate Whoopie Pies (So Chocolaty!)

 Frequently Asked Questions:

 You can fill whoopie pies with buttercream frosting or marshmallow fluff.
-This Marshmallow Fluff brand is gluten free.
+This Marshmallow Fluff brand is gluten-free.

 Store whoopie pies in an airtight container in the refrigerator.
 They will keep fresh for up to 4 days.

-Can you freeze whoopie pies?
+Can I freeze whoopie pies?

 I love freezing whoopie pies.
 This helps them last a lot longer.
 They thaw quickly on the counter, but I also love eating them frozen!
 Store them in a freezer-safe container or zip baggie.